-In a past post, we have looked at seven ways using oracle cards for daily guidance can improve your life.
+In a past post, we looked at seven ways using oracle cards for daily guidance can improve your life.
 We have also covered how to use oracle cards together with the Tarot.
-Today, we are looking at how to learn to read oracle cards for total beginners.
+Today, we are looking at how to learn to read oracle cards for beginners.

 There are basically five simple steps that you need to take, no matter what deck you have decided to begin your divinatory journey with.
 I’m not going to go into detail about the bleeding obvious.
 Step zero is obviously to buy yourself an oracle deck that resonates with you.
 I’m going to assume you already have one and that is why you are here.
-You want to know how to get the most out of your oracle deck and you want to learn from a pro.

 Step 1 – Set the intention for your oracle

 This is the ‘deck blessing’ part of the journey.
-In all forms of magick, divination included, intention is everything.
+In all forms of magick, divination included, the intention is everything.
 You could make this step as simple or as formal as you like.
 A simple prayer will certainly do.
 You can also call on your spirit team to assist you with messages.

 Some people prefer to create a little deck-bonding and deck-blessing ritual.
 This could be as simple as lighting a candle while you bless your deck and look at each of the cards.
 Or you could go the whole nine yards, sage your sacred space, cast a circle, and call on the four Elemental Guardians.
 It’s totally up to you.
 Personally, I prefer to keep it simple.

 The most important part of this step is to set the intent for a connection with your deck for the Highest Good.
 When we choose to use any divinatory tool in service to the Divine and for the Highest Good, we ensure truthfulness in the messages that are coming through.